flutter/samples/game_template/README.md

 It is often convenient to develop your game as a desktop app.
 For example, you can run `flutter run -d macOS`, and get the same UI in a desktop window on a Mac.
-That way, you don't need to be running Simulators nor attaching mobile devices.
-This template supports that method of development: integrations like AdMob will be disabled then.
+That way, you don't need to use a simulator/emulator or attach a mobile device.
+This template supports desktop development by disabling integrations like AdMob for desktop.

 ## Code organization